Certified Wastewater Services Across Gabriola, Nanaimo, Vancouver Island and Gulf Islands

 Can a septic system be upgraded or repaired instead of replaced?

 In some cases, yes.
 Targeted repairs or upgrades can address specific issues and extend system life.
-A professional inspection / assessment is required to determine whether repair, upgrade, or full replacement is needed.
+A professional inspection or assessment is required to determine whether repair, upgrade, or full replacement is needed.

 (function () { const wrap = document.getElementById('faq-accordion'); if (!wrap) return; const items = Array.from(wrap.querySelectorAll('details')); items.forEach((d) => { d.addEventListener('toggle', () => { if (!d.open) return; items.forEach((other) => { if (other !== d) other.removeAttribute('open'); }); }); }); })();